Detectability of hierarchical communities in networks: Detectability of hierarchical partitions

-\paragraph{Detectability of hierarchical partitions.} We now consider a setup in which the network under consideration contains a hierarchical planted partition.
-The hierarchy consists of a coarse partition and a fine partition.
+We begin with a hierarchy that consists of a coarse partition and a fine partition.
 The coarse partition contains $k_1$ equally-sized groups.
 Each group in the coarse partition is further partitioned into $k_2$ equally-sized groups to create the fine partition that contains $k=k_1 k_2$ groups in total.
 We will focus on the case that $k_1=k_2=2$ and a three-parameter affinity matrix:

 where $a,b$ and $c$ are parameters that do not depend on $n$.
 More generally, however, we can express the rescaled matrix $\bm Q = n\bm \Omega/k$ for a two-level hierarchy as:

 The corresponding eigenvalues of $\bm Q$ take three distinct values $\alpha_1, \alpha_2$ and $\alpha_3$, with different multiplicities: